-A material weakness is a reportable condition in which the design or operation of one or more internal property control structure elements does not reduce the risk of material errors or irregularities from occurring.
+Area(s) of concern are a reportable condition in which the design or operation of one or more internal property control structure elements does not reduce the risk of errors or irregularities from occurring.
 As a result, it would be extremely difficult for employees to recognize errors in the normal course of performing their assigned functions.

 Our evaluation of the internal control structure does not necessarily disclose all matters that might be reportable conditions.
-Thus, all material weaknesses may not be identified.
+Thus, all areas of concern weaknesses may not be identified.